minprog/programmeren-1/exercises/42 Algorithms/content.md

 Perform the procedure on the array below.
 Show every swap on an individual line and show which elements you're swapping by underlining them.

 ![](sort.PNG)

-What are worst case and best case running time complexities of this procedure?

 ## Insertion sort